sveetch/py-website-capture/README.rst

 Going full headless
 -------------------

-Even interfaces have a ``headless`` mode, it only apply that browser are not displayed when a Webdriver is performing request.
-You still need a common desktop environment to run a browser which is not desirable on a server.
+Even if drivers have a ``headless`` mode, it only imply that browser are not displayed when a Webdriver is performing request.
+You will still need to have a desktop environment to run a browser which is not desirable on a server.

 To be able to use this project on a server you may look at ``Xvfb`` tool.